Wednesday, 18 January 2012

 Saint Stephen's on Ferry Street; on the right is Wilson Avenue which up to the Great War was called Hamburg Place.

-St. Stephen's Church is an Ironbound landmark.
+Saint Stephen's Church is an Ironbound landmark.
 Built in 1874 for a German-speaking congregation, which it remained until the 1930s, the church is still Lutheran but uses Spanish and Portuguese in its services.
 The architect was George Staehlin and the interior has some of the most ornate woodwork in Newark.
 The church is shown as the first alien spawning point in Steven Spielberg's 'War of the Worlds'.
 Locals call this site "As Cinco Esquinas/Five Corners."

 Wilson Avenue

 Walking up Ferry Street and Wilson Avenue was a particular pleasure when I was new in the neighbourhood.
 After paying a visit to Tia's newsagency on 112 Ferry Street I would hang around the vicinity chatting to Brazilian fellows that one was bound to meet.
-At the corner of Ferry & Wilson there was a Greek restaurant called Andros that kept its door open 24 hours a day.
+At the corner of Ferry & Wilson there was a Greek restaurant called

-On its first block there was Wilson Avenue Public School which sometimes could be noisy with students.
-On the right-hand side a little further up there was a house in which 3 Brazilian young men from Franco da Rocha lived.
-Luiz aka Dentinho worked with me at the record factory on Francis Street - he was a 'paste man' who delivered the hot vynil paste to all of us machine operators who then cut it in a few measured pieced that would make two 45 rpm singles at a go.
-Luiz wore an overall which were really popular among youth in the early 1970s.
-He shared this flat on the 2nd floor with Alfredo and an older fellow I can't recall the name.
-This particular fellow sported long straight hair and he had a Mustang.
-Owning a 2nd-had Mustang was 'must' among Brazilian young males.
-I remember visiting them one night after I had been to Manhattan and bought the 'West Side Story' sound-track album.
-They had a record player and put the record on.
-As they were too young to know anything about a 1961 musical flick and listening to Marnie Nixon's soprano voice they looked at each other, sniggered and thought I was an 'old man' or completely bonkers.
-It must have been mid-November 1971.
-At this point on Wilson Avenue the 3 boys could hear the bells from Saint Stephen's Lutheran Church.
-They told me that particular night they usually got really sad near Christmas when they heard the bells tolling for they remembered their family left in Brazil.
-They must have been in the USA for at least 2 years to have this feeling of despondence.
-The fellow who had a Mustang must have been in the US longer than 2 years.
+Wilson Avenue Public School which could be noisy with students during class recesses.
+On the right-hand side a little further up there was a 2-story house in which 3 Brazilian young men from Franco da Rocha lived.
+Luiz aka Dentinho worked with me at the record factory on Francis Street - he was a 'paste man' who delivered the hot vynil paste to all of us machine operators who then cut it in a few measured pieced that would be smashed to make two 45 rpm singles at a go.
+Luiz was fond of wearing a blue overall which was really popular among young males in the early 1970s.
+He shared this flat on the 2nd floor with Alfredo and a tall fellow I can't recall the name.
+This particular fellow sported long straight hair and owned a red Mustang.
+Owning a 2nd-hand Mustang was a 'must' among young Brazilian studs.

-There was a musical instrument store on the left-handd side of Wilson Avenue a few houses up from the Pathmark.
+There was a musical instrument store on the left-handed side of Wilson Avenue a few houses up from the Pathmark.
 It usually had nobody inside.
 I went in a few times and once I bought me a guitar-capo made by Dunlop.

 Express bus from Broad Street in Newark to Port Authority Bus Terminal on 8th Ave with 41s Street in New York City circa 1958 or 1959.
 See the new Prudential Bldg on the left and Kresge Department Stores which would turn into Two Guys in 1967, on the right.